nowaalex/af-utils/README.md

 ### Features
 * All heights are calculated automatically, so there is no need to provide them.
 * Sortable
+* Has column summaries ( count, sum, average )
+* Can automatically detect and use position: sticky
 * Optimized non-recursize segment tree is used to store row dimensions.
 * mobx-ready Row and Cell components, which can be easily wrapped by observer
 * available height and width are calculated and observed automatically via `use-resize-observer` hook